-When Shutter Type is set to Mechanical, the range of available shutter speeds is from 30 seconds to 1/2000 second, but this range is also dependent on the aperture setting.
+When Shutter Type is set to Mechanical, the range of available shutter speeds is from 30 seconds to 1/2000 second (depending on ISO setting), but this range is also dependent on the aperture setting.
 The camera can set the mechanical shutter speed to 1/2000 second only when the aperture is set to f/8.0 or narrower.
 When the aperture is wider than f/8.0 (lower numbers), the fastest mechanical shutter speed available is 1/1000 second.